Make best use of lockdown by shoring up your skills

 Ensuring safety in and on the workplace is a top priority for HRIA and we are always in discussions with regularity bodies, government departments – including liaising with ministers – industry members and concerned parties – to factor in what needs to be done, what can be improved and what is missing.

 One key area of training has been the Chain of Responsibility courses, which have been possible after securing a government grant by the National Heavy Vehicle Regulator on Chain and Responsibility and Transport Awareness.
+The devleopment of the course also lled to the development of online modules, which are well suited to compiling with the legal requirement if you find yourself under lockdown restrictions.

 - Empower all members to take part in the transport safety process